Understanding cat body language is the first step towards really communicating with your feline friends.

-- Straight Up – Upright ears are a sign of high alert.
+- Straight up: Upright ears are a sign of high alertness.
 You might see this if your cat is startled by a noise.

-- Dilated Pupils – Dilated pupils can tell you a lot about what your cat is feeling.
+- Dilated pupils: they can tell you a lot about what your cat is feeling.
 Dilated pupils combined with a low crouch signals stress.
 When coupled with rolling on the side and wiggling with the paws up, it’s a sign of playfulness.

 More accurately, the sounds that come out of the mouth.
 Cats communicate verbally as well as with their bodies, and different sounds mean different things.

 - Classic meow: The classic meow usually means your cat wants something – usually food.

 - The squeak: The short, squeaky meow that cats sometimes make is their version of saying, “Hey.”